Aidee Cosme City of El Paso Museums and Cultural Affairs

 The collaborative process between the Artist, the Design Team and the Contractor was seamless.
 Everyone worked together to accomplish a very ambitious project in a very short period of time.
 The entire renovation project from beginning to end occurred within a 2.5-year period.
 Ongoing communication, cooperation and the trust and support of our Team and Client made this project possible.
 Everyone worked together to problem solve and to create the best possible project for the City.
 For example, UGE, the turbine manufacturer, collaborated with CAID Industries, to transform their functional turbines into our aesthetic vision.
 While there were many hurdles and obstacles to overcome, the goal to create a unique, “green” gateway was embraced and realized through the collective efforts of all parties.
 While the Artist was the aesthetic lead, the project would not have been possible without the close collaboration and cooperation of all consultants and contractors, embracing a common goal to conceive, document and build this project while maintaining high standards and aesthetic integrity.
 Our contractor, Jordan Foster, and his many sub-consultants performed flawlessly.

 We are inspired by the El Paso International Airport, the name Airway, the wind, the mountains, native plants and the commercial/industrial site, characterized by oil tanks, gas stations, hotels and restaurants.
 This is a dynamic site with a background of mountains that can be viewed from many vantage points.
 Our work speaks to all of these considerations to capture the essence of this place, creating a local landmark at Airway that offers a unique aesthetic expression.
+In 2015, Airway was the most visited site on CODAworx.
 See: http://www.elpasotimes.com/news/ci_27164305/airway-artwork-officially-lighted-east-central-el-paso See: http://forecastpublicart.org/public-art-review/current-projects/2015/02/airway/

 Share Via Email